derek-braun/Matrix-Operations/README.md

-# Matrix-Operations
+# Multivariate-Linear-Regression-Tools

+Matrix Operations Class:

 Implementing several common matrix operations as java functions.
 The primary intention is for these operations to be used for application in single and multivariate linear regression.

-The matrix operations implemented in this example include:
+The matrix operations supported in this example include:

 - mxn matrix addition
 - mxn matrix multiplication